systematic-magic/AgingPubMed/editorials_html.rst

 13. Tables
 ----------

 Tables are not used for editorials.
-Please check all deviations with Olga at krasnova@impactaging.com while copying PubMed team manager.

 |
 .. _reference_callouts_html_editorials: